zhenzhenqi/faceOSC/README.md

 2. Install Syphon library in Processing.

-3.open the processing sketch. run it, you should be able to see a face with a bunch of points on it.
+3. open the processing sketch. run it, you should be able to see a face with a bunch of points on it.

 4. each point has a id number.